JackBankston/seating-chart-algorithm/README.md

 Command to run algorithm (at least on Windows, but it's most likely similar in other environments.
 I'm not an expert):

-java -jar Algorithm.jar chartFile.json employeeFile.json similarityFile.json
+java -jar Algorithm.jar chartFile.json employeeFile.json similarityFile.json DesiredOutputFile.json

-If the program runs successfully, a file called Output.json will be created in the current directory.
+If the program runs successfully, the output file specified by the fourth argument will be created.

 Test files: